kctjohnson/GoChip/README.md

 A bunch of tooling for working with Chip-8, including a language parser, disassembler, compiler, and emulator.

+Go to the docs folder to see more info on using the different tools in the repository.

 ![Emulator being ran](docs/Images/Emulation.png?raw=true)

 ![Debug mode](docs/Images/DebugMode.png?raw=true)

-# TODO

-I need to finish sound emulation.
-Also need to get the last two F instructions working properly with compilation

 # CREDITS